phpHavok/cgroups_exporter/README.md

 different processes, you should run two or more copies of this exporter on different ports.

-The `-i` option is the most critical and specifies the path to the input file from which to read the schedule of events.
-If not specified, the program will read from standard input.

 The `-cgroups-root` option allows you to change the default location of the cgroupsv1 hierarchy if it happens to be mounted somewhere unusual.
 This can also be handy when using a container in case you want to mount the hierarchy in a